junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 ### Only the 7.1 or 5.1 bed will get played for legacy devices
 FALSE.
 There is no more bed for home mixes due to spatial coding.
 Also, if this were true, the audio from the objects would be missing.
 This is not the case, so the 7.1/5.1 core for legacy devices is a downmix.
 Play some files like a 7.1.4 test tone to confirm this happens.

-### You can convert THD Atmos to DDP Atmos without the master file
+### You can convert THD Atmos to DDP Atmos without the master file and get the same result
-FALSE, MOSTLY.
-Only in the most desperate situations may Dolby allow this, like HDMI eARC in TVs, and only devices with certain chips.
+FALSE.
+If you don't have the master file, any recording-to-DDPA conversion would be different since the recording would be to a fixed CBA layout, but the master could have moving objects.

 ### THD Atmos uses a different master to DDP Atmos
 FALSE (I think).
 You can create both types from the same masters.
 There are 2 master file types, DAMF, and ADM.
 They should be equivalent.
 But for streaming, DDP may have a different dialnorm which tells the decoder to change the volume, which contributes to this perception.